AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/live-chat/live-chat-overview.md

 **Best Practices**

 * Use a question card before the live chat card asking the visitor if they'd like to connect.
-* After the visitor agrees to connect, use the info capture card to get some of their info, like first/last name, email address, job title, etc. (it's recommended to at least request first name and email address)
+* After the visitor agrees to connect, use the information capture card to collect some of their info, like first/last name, email address, job title, etc. (it's recommended to at least request first name and email address).

 ## Live Chat Card Options {#live-chat-card-options}